Essenceia/essenceia.github.io/content/projects/Floating_dragon/index.md

 Lastly we have the question of denormal support, probably the least debated question in `bfloat16` design: the 126 additional denormal values are just not worth their hardware hassle, dropped.

 To recap, our ice cream order is 🍨:
-- `bfloat16`: 1 bit sign, 8 bits exponent, 7 bits significant
+- `bfloat16`: 1 bit sign, 8 bits exponent, 7 bits significand
 - round toward zero rounding only
 - no subnormal support, all subnormals will be clamped to \(\pm0.0\)
 - no \(\pm\infty\) or `NaN` support